 - Therapeutics and Yoga

 - Vinyasa Yoga

-One of the following two are required (if you choose both then one will count as your elective below)
+And choose one of the following (if you choose both then one will count as your elective)

 2. Have an established daily Yoga Practice (30 to 90 minutes, 5 to 6 days a week)